-This course will improve your chances of being published in top quality refereed journals.
-The course will deal with each subsection of a research article: Introduction, Methods, Results, Discussion/Conclusion, Title and Abstract.
+This workshop, developed and delivered by the Centre for Academic English, is tailored to your research focus and provides targeted input and training towards writing a research paper for publication in your field.
 You will be given the tools to analyse research articles in your own specialised discipline to then be able to create conventional, effective texts.
-Through detailed, guided text analysis and exercises, you will be shown how to develop a model for research writing in your field and will also gain knowledge of the language features specific to each section of a research article.
+Through detailed, guided text analysis and exercises, you will be shown how to develop a model for research writing in your field and will also gain knowledge of the language features specific to key sections of a research article.

 For this course, there is a fee of £50 for cancellations made 15 days prior to the course, and a £100 charge will be levied from the delegate’s department if a cancellation is made less than 10 working days before the course start date.

 Please note that you can benefit from further research writing training and consultations from the Centre for Academic English.